Estimation of Large Financial Covariances: A Cross-Validation Approach: Empirical Analysis

 \subsection{Data and Portfolio Construction Rules}

-We obtain daily stock returns data from the Center for Research in Security Prices (CRSP), starting in $01/01/1981$ and ending in $12/31/2019$.
-Our analysis considers stocks from the NYSE, AMEX and NASDAQ stock exchanges.
-The size of the investment universe we consider is $N \in \{ 100, 200, 500, 1000 \}$.
-We define one (trading) `month' as $21$ consecutive trading days.
-The portfolios that we construct are rebalanced on a monthly basis using a rolling window scheme where only past information is used to avoid a look-ahead bias.
-In particular, the covariance matrix is estimated using an in-sample period of size $T = 1250$ and evaluated using an out-of-sample test period of length $T_\mathrm{o} = 21$.
-The out-of-sample period starts from $03/09/1986$ to $31/12/2019$.
-This provides us with a total of $m=400$ months (or $8400$ days) of consecutive, nonoverlapping observations with length $21$ days for which the portfolios are rebalanced on.
+We now analyze the out-of-sample performance of our proposed estimator using real financial data.
+We first obtain daily stock returns data from the Center for Research in Security Prices (CRSP), starting at $01/01/1981$ and ending at $12/31/2019$.
+Our analysis is limited to stocks traded on the NYSE, AMEX, and NASDAQ stock exchanges.
+The size of the investment universe that we consider is $N \in \{ 100, 500, 1000 \}$.

-To construct a well-defined investment universe which we can estimate the covariances on, we use a similar procedure described in \cite{lw6}.
-For each rebalancing month $j = 0, 1, 2, \ldots, m-1$ (using a zero-based indexing), we first select the stocks that have complete data over in-sample period and out-of-sample test period.
-Then, we search for pairs of highly correlated stocks (that is, those with a sample correlation exceeding $0.95$) and remove the stock with the lower volume in each pair.\footnote{The identification and removal of highly correlated stocks can reduce the burden for portfolio optimizers since these pairs of stocks contribute little towards the benefit of diversification.
-The excess capacity in the fund's budget constraint from this removal can then be deployed into other assets to reduce the overall portfolio risk.} From this remaining set of stocks, we select the largest $N$ stocks (as measured by their market capitalization on the rebalancing month $m$) to include in our investment universe.
+We define one `month' and `year' as $21$ and $252$ consecutive trading days, respectively.
+The portfolios are rebalanced on a monthly basis using a rolling window scheme where only past information is used to avoid a look-ahead bias.
+During the month, the number of shares is kept fixed in order to avoid incurring unnecessary transaction costs.
+The covariance matrices are estimated using an in-sample period of size $T = 1250$, which is approximately 5 years.
+The out-of-sample period starts from $09/04/1986$ and ends at $12/31/2019$.
+This provides us with a total of $m=400$ months (or $8400$ trading days) of consecutive nonoverlapping observations of length $21$ days for which the portfolios are rebalanced.

-Finally, we perform a normalization on each stock by its cross-sectional daily volatility period-by-period.
-A cross-sectional normalization removes variations in the scale of returns over time to create a comparable scale across stocks.
-This helps to correct the daily returns on periods with high volatility which prevents the portfolio from overweighting stocks with high volatility.
-We also `winsorize' the data to obviate the possibility of outliers corrupting the covariance estimation.
+To construct a well-defined investment universe on which we can estimate the covariances on, we use a similar procedure described in \cite{engle2019large}.
+For each rebalancing month $h = 0, 1, \ldots, m-1$ (using zero-based indexing), we first select the stocks that have complete data over the $T=1250$ days in the in-sample period as well as over the $21$ days in the out-of-sample period.
+The backward and forward restrictions ensure that we have data to estimate our models and to evaluate out-of-sample.
+Then, we search for pairs of highly correlated stocks (that is, those with a sample correlation exceeding $0.95$) and remove the stock with the lower volume in each pair.
+From this remaining set of stocks, we select the largest $N$ stocks as measured by their market capitalization on the rebalancing month $h$ to include in our investment universe.